AMReX-Combustion/PeleLMeX/Docs/sphinx/manual/Tutorials_BFSFlame.rst

 step size after 133 steps.
 After 250 steps, the simulation time is around 1.25 ms and the step size is of the order of 10 :math:`\mu s`.

-Visualizing the `plt00250` file, we can see that the solution has eveolved, with a vortex propagating downstream along the flame surface, while intermediate species can be found.
+Visualizing the `plt00250` file, we can see that the solution has evolved, with a vortex propagating downstream along the flame surface, while intermediate species can be found.
 Looking at the heat release rate and the H2 mass fraction, we can see that the flame front is very poorly resolved.
 The density along the isothermal EB also increased under